An Introduction To Rifts Earth

 Return to Savage Rifts

 Rifts is an amazing setting with an amazing amount of detail, which can be a bit overwhelming at times.
-This is why a condensed summary can be handy.
+This is why a condensed summary can be handy for new players.

 Some time in our future, Earth had reached a Golden Age — of technology, if not of society.
 We don't know what the war was about, or even how it was fought, but there was something about it — the weapons used, the number of people killed, the alignment of the planets — that cracked the once-subtle undercurrent of magic wide open.
 Earth's ley lines powered up, now glowing blue as they cut across the landscape, ranging from a few yards to half a mile wide.
 And at each nexus where these ley lines intersected, a rift might randomly open onto an alien dimension.
 When it did, monsters would pour forth, ranging from mindless beasts to sapient raiders and conquerors; we called them "dimensional beings" or "D-Bees" for short, and did our best to fight them with the help of heroes like the Glitter Boys and Cyber-Knights.

 After a few hundred years, humanity had pushed back enough that society started to reform.
 Most areas are still independent walled villages and cities, but larger states and nations gradually came to be.
 The rifts still opened randomly and the countryside was plagued with D-Bees; most people still considered all D-Bees threats, but some folks were willing to give the intelligent ones a chance to be allies.
-Battles were now fought with odd combinations of "modern" technology, Golden Age (highly advanced) technology, magic, and psionics.
-The new study of "techno-wizardly" even learned to blend these things together.
+Battles were now fought with odd combinations of "modern" technology, advanced Golden Age technology, magic, and psionics.
+A new science, techno-wizardry, even learned to blend these things together.

 North America today is dominated by the Coalition States and the True Federation of Magic.
 In fact, about one-third of the populace is part of each nation, with the remaining third in an independent city or state.

-Coalition States (CS): This group of allied towns grew into a nation of allied states, thanks to their black & white belief that all magic and all D-Bees are threats.
-(As something you're born with, psi is acceptable but only if used for the benefit of the CS.)
+This group of allied towns grew into a nation of allied states, thanks to their black & white belief that all magic and all D-Bees are threats.
+(Psi can be acceptable, but only if used for the benefit of the CS.)
 The founding of their capital, Chi-Town (in the ruins of Chicago) is accepted as "0 PA" on the calendar that all of North America now uses.
-They continue to maintain order via xenophobia and dissuade literacy in their populace, but are genuinely concerned for their people's safety.
-Their armed forces infamously use a "skull" motif, with their soldiers known as "Deadboys."
+They dissuade literacy in their populace and continue to maintain order via xenophobia, but genuinely keep their people safe and content.
+Their armed forces infamously use an intimidating "skull" motif, with their soldiers nicknamed "Deadboys."

-- Free Quebec: Once a CS state, they recently seceded but remain friendly.
-Equally xenophobic, but more honest and pro-education.
+- Free Quebec: Once a CS state, they recently seceded but the two remain allies.
+Xenophobic but pro-education.

-- Great Lakes: Various Michigan corporate nations, theoretically allied with the CS but extremely libertarian.
+- Great Lakes: A cluster of Michigan corporate micro-nations, theoretically allied with the CS but extremely libertarian.

-- Lazlo: The largest non-Federation magical state, in the ruins of Toronto.
+- Lazlo: The largest non-Federation magical state (now that Tolkeen is gone), in the ruins of Toronto.

-- Pecos Empire: The southwest is dominated by several cartels and warlords, an "empire" in name only.
+- Pecos Empire: The southwest is dominated by several cartels and warlords, a unified empire in name only.

 - Shemmarian Nation: The east coast is claimed by powerful warrior women, though their cities and patrols are sparse.

-- Vampire Kingdoms of Mexico: Various vamp-dominated states, with complex politics between them.
+- Vampire Kingdoms of Mexico: Various vamp-dominated regions, with complex politics between them.

 The Tomorrow Legion has three nearby neighbors, worth mentioning only due to their proximity:

-- Kingsdale: Diverse and accepting, with humans and D-Bees of all types.
+- Kingsdale: A diverse and accepting city-state, with humans and D-Bees of all types.
 Many Juicers settled here after the Uprising.

-- Merctown: Libertarian city owned by two merc groups (the town stiffed them on payment, so they took the town).
+- Merctown: A libertarian city owned by two mercenary groups; the town stiffed them on payment, so they took the town.

 - Whykin: Human supremacists who keep D-Bees as slaves.
-Independent thanks to their surprisingly powerful army.
+This kingdom is independent thanks to a surprisingly powerful army.